 One of the most important things to consider is the breed of your dog.
 There is a huge difference between a Doberman pincher and a Chihuahua when it comes to walking requirements.

 Sporting breeds, such as Shepherds, Collies, and Pointers, need a lot of activity to stay happy and healthy.
-Compared to them, a Yorkie or a poodle requires very little walking and exercising.
-Just as us humans, some dogs are couch potatoes and feel just fine, while others are gifted, natural athletes.
+Compared to them, a Yorkie or a poodle requires minimal walking and exercising.
+Like humans, some dogs are couch potatoes and feel just fine, while others are gifted, natural athletes.

 However, there are always exceptions to this rule, and many middle-aged and older dogs may still be eager to go for long walks or runs.
 If this is the case, you should keep in mind that senior dogs often suffer from various conditions that may lower their energy.
 They might not be able to keep up with their own enthusiasm.